victorblackhill/chessProject/README.md

     //because we are going to evolve text how the cases interact with the pieces

 **TO-DO in chessGame**
-- Clean unused classes
-- Clean unused harcopies of populateNewBoard
-- Separate big methods: doTurn,menaces...
 - Minuciously refactor the game
-- Major improvement : increments rather than full board calculation
+- Major improvement : Increments rather than full board calculation
 - Major improvement : battle dynamics
-- Add other pieces
+- Major improvement : Add other pieces
+- refactor structures of the armies
+- refactor structures of the statusDraw and Check??
 - Use the helper functions to refactor overall code (many loops for example)
-- Fix bug (checkmate not working if the king is not against a wall)
-    // Verify that the king considers his own place as occupied andor menaced
+- Fix bug in pieceCanMove (the stalemateBug)
+    //at the moment, the "King is protecting himself
+    //I have to create other virtual statuses
+    //And evaluate with menaceChecking,
+    //just as we do with next status
+    //possibilites for the piece to move
 - Clean all the console logs
+- Clean to-do's in the OLD file
+- Eliminate two versions casesMenacedRook and computeMenaceRook
+- Refactor menaceLines and the rest

 **To-Do in helpers.js**
 - take some functions from the game that are helpers and put them here